masyl/isomaton/doc/roadmap.md

 - Serialize the world/stage into json
 - Save a serialized checkpoint and resume from this checkpoint
 - Ability to quit and resume a game where it was left
+- done: Control randomness with number generator and seed

 #Upcomming Releases